Eduardo del Llano

 Eduardo del Llano Rodriguez (born 9 October 1962 in Moscow) is a Cuban writer, university professor, film director, producer and screenwriter.

 Del Llano graduated with an Art History degree from the University of Havana in 1985.
 In 1982 he founded the comedy theatre and literary quartet NOS-Y-OTROS that existed until 1997.
 From 1990 to 1995 he taught History of Latin American art and History of Photography at the Faculty of Arts and Letters at the University of Havana.

-With the short film Monte Rouge, a satire on the work of Cuban state security, he seemingly emerged as a critic of the Cuban government.
+He created the short film Monte Rouge.